Solving the Problems with Modeling Fuel Cells

 Likewise, a voltage versus time waveform is plotted from the transient load test schematic (Figure 3.).
 This shows the time-varying voltage that is supplied by the fuel cell to the load (time-varying resistance) during abrupt low-current / high-current transitions.
 This is for a fuel cell module with 300 cells in series.
 You can examine this design more closely here.

 Figure 3.
-Validation of model dynamic response (it's live!)
+Validation of model dynamic response

 Using the Model to Calculate Useful Quantities

-The VHDL-AMS model shown in Figure 5. includes the fundamental variables and the algebraic and differential equations, described above, needed to completely determine the behavior of the model in an arbitrary circuit.
+The VHDL-AMS model includes the fundamental variables and the algebraic and differential equations, described above, needed to completely determine the behavior of the model in an arbitrary circuit.
 This model can be combined in circuits using any of the hundreds of other models that are available in the PartQuest Explore simulation environment.
 This is one of the most powerful aspects of the VHDL-AMS language and its implementation in the PartQuest Explore simulator.
 The model can also include variables and equations that, while not needed to uniquely specify the device being modeled, provide useful analysis and insight into the operation of the device in the context of the system simulation.
 Examples of these include the calculation of chemical reactants consumed in the fuel cell reaction, electrical power losses, and power efficiency of the fuel cell.
 It is convenient, for example, to see how many moles or kilograms of hydrogen are consumed under particular electrical power load conditions.

 See Also